 Normalizing is to heat the workpiece to Ac3.
 (Ac is the final temperature at which free ferrite is converted to austenite during heating.
-Generally it is between 727 °C and 912 °C) or Acm (Acm is over-eutectoid in actual heating).
-The critical temperature line for complete austenitization of steel) is above 30~50 °C. after holding for a period of time,a metal heat treatment process of spraying water, spraying or blowing air in the air is taken out from the furnace.
+Generally, it is between 727 °C and 912 °C) or Acm (Acm is over-eutectoid in actual heating).
+The critical temperature line for complete austenitization of steel) is above 30~50 °C. After holding for a period of time, then taken out from the furnace.

-Annealing is a metal heat treatment process. it heats the metal to a temperature for a sufficient period of time. then cools it at a suitable rate (usually slow cooling, sometimes controlled cooling).
+Annealing is a metal heat-treatment process. it heats the metal to a temperature for enough period of time.
+Then cools it at a suitable rate (usually slow cooling, sometimes controlled cooling).

 2. Material organization changes different.

-Low temperature tempering results in martensite structure.
+Low-temperature tempering results in martensite structure.
 The tissue obtained by medium temperature tempering is tempered tortoise.
-The high temperature tempering and quenching treatment results in a tempered sorbite structure.
+The high-temperature tempering and quenching treatment results in a tempered sorbate structure.